HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 This [FHIR Implementation Guide](https://www.hl7.org/fhir/implementationguide.html) (IG):

-1. Describes the clinical information necessary to create a [SMART Health Card] identifying vaccination and laboratory testing status for infectious diseases such as [COVID-19](https://www.who.int/health-topics/coronavirus).
+1. Describes the clinical information necessary to create a [SMART Health Card] (SHC) identifying vaccination and laboratory testing status for infectious diseases such as [COVID-19](https://www.who.int/health-topics/coronavirus).
 In particular, it describes the content of the subject of a [SMART Health Card] in which the card [types](https://spec.smarthealth.cards/vocabulary/) include `https://smarthealth.cards#health-card`, `https://smarthealth.cards#immunization` and/or `https://smarthealth.cards#laboratory`, and optionally `https://smarthealth.cards#covid19`.
 2. Describes a minimal set of patient information (name and contact information) that is also included in the [SMART Health Card].

 **The goal of this IG is to define the conformance criteria of FHIR resources for use specifically in [SMART Health Cards].** This applies to the contents of both digital and paper Health Cards, including Health Cards produced via a [SMART Health Card-specific FHIR endpoint](https://spec.smarthealth.cards/#via-fhir-health-cards-issue-operation) like `[base]/Patient/:id/$health-cards-issue`.
 This IG is not applicable to general-purpose FHIR endpoints like `[base]/Patient/:id/Immunization`, nor is it meant to describe the canonical representation of clinical data in electronic health record systems; these are governed by other IGs like [US Core](https://www.hl7.org/fhir/us/core/StructureDefinition-us-core-immunization.html).

 Note that this IG is not directly related to the [SMART App Launch Framework](http://www.hl7.org/fhir/smart-app-launch/).
-The name comes from [SMART Health IT](https://smarthealthit.org/), who also developed the [SMART Health Card] framework that this IG supports.
+The name comes from [SMART Health IT](https://smarthealthit.org/), who also developed the [SMART Health Card] framework that this IG supports. ("SMART" is an [acronym](https://smarthealthit.org/an-app-platform-for-healthcare/about/) for Substitutable Medical Apps, Reusable Technology.)
 SMART App Launch and SMART Health Cards are designed to work well together (the former being one of multiple methods for issuing the latter), but they don't have a hard dependency with each other.

 ### Actors